dmitrybilyk/interview/src/main/java/com/conduct/interview/_1_bases/generics/generics.md

-`Covariance` is a restriction in java related to having the same type of reference type and object in generic object declaration:
+Java is invariant by default.
+There is a restriction in java related to having the same type of reference type and object in generic object declaration:

+it's not possible:
 `List<Person> studentList = new ArrayList<Student>();`

 If it were possible then we would not be able to rely on generics, type consistency would be broken.
+We could then add person type to list of students.

 `Covariance` - is an ability with help of `? extends <smthn>` to a method parameter to allow to read type and it's parent.